fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ---

-For all readings:
+## For all readings
-Regardless of which you read, be prepared to answer the following in class:
+Be prepared to answer the following in class:
 - What did you take away from the reading?
 - What is the author's argument or point to the chapter?
 - What kind of evidence do they use to support their argument?